ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/00-hashing.md

 # Hash tables

 ::: TODO
-- hash tables are quite similar to arrays, so they fit better to introduce before trees
+- Prio 2: terminology: load factor, hash conflict
+- Prio 2: update what terms we use (open addressing, closed hashing, etc etc)
+- Prio 2: be consistent with pseudocode - key/value, and simplify code!
+- Prio 2: update examples - they are not the best
+- Overview idea:
     - introduction: to index general objects (e.g. strings), we can use a hash function to calculate an array index
     - problem: how do we handle conflicts?
     - we need dynamic arrays!
     - see hash table slides
-- load factor
-- terminology: load factor, hash conflict
 :::

 Hashing is a method for storing and retrieving records from a database.